What is the Warm Homes Plan?

 The Secretary of State, Ed Miliband MP, has said that there will be up to £1.5billion to help the ECO sector continue to help tackle fuel poverty in the transition period until the Warm Homes Plan comes into effect.

-The Minister for Energy Consumers (Mr Martin MacCluskey MP) is setting up an industry panel to coordinate this work, but it seems to be the plan for this funding to be put into the hands of the local authorities and councils.
+The Minister for Energy Consumers (Mr Martin MacCluskey MP) has set up an industry panel to coordinate this work, and has invited the EEA to sit on that panel.

 What is the Warm Homes Agency?